 - reward-based training techniques aimed at addressing the root cause rather than simply suppressing or masking the behavior.

 While I have yet to encounter a dog that I would label a truly aggressive dog, I have seen dogs that are not safe.
 These dogs may, therefore, be candidates for behavioral euthanasia due to an inability to provide balance between the dog’s L.E.G.S®.

 Labels can be damaging when they affect how we view the individual to which we have affixed that label.
 When we use the label, “aggressive dog”, we tend to focus on his negative behaviors.
 We tell ourselves that the dog is doing this on purpose . . . to spite us . . . that he can stop any time . . . that he knows better . . .
 We are more easily frustrated or angered by our dog’s outbursts..

-Instead, let’s remember that the dog is simply performing aggressive behaviors in response to some other factor; such as, fear, stress, pain or frustration.
-This helps us feel empathy towards our dog , . . understand why he is acting this way. . have more patience. . . to listen when he is speaking through subtle signals.
+Instead, let’s remember that the dog is simply performing aggressive behaviors in response to some other factor.
+E.g., fear, stress, pain or frustration.
+This helps us feel empathy towards our dog.
+Helps us understand why he is acting this way.
+Gives us more patience.
+Enables us to listen when he is speaking through subtle signals.
 We begin to understand that “our dog is not giving us a hard time – he is having a hard time“.
-We are more likely to take a gentler, kinder approach . . and to advocate for our dog when the need arises..
+We are more likely to take a gentler, kinder approach . . and to advocate for our dog when the need arises.

 When working with a dog who is reactive to certain triggers, we must understand that:

 - Aggressive behavior is just behavior – it doesn’t define you or your dog.